-We are encouraged that, for the first time, the social and environmental sustainability of textile products is so high on the political agenda.
-We consider it a positive signal that the Textile Partnership now has 130 members.
+We are encouraged that, the social and environmental sustainability of textile products is high on the political agenda.

 The objectives of the Textile Partnership in the environmental and social spheres are fully in line with our own objectives.
 We advocate for ambitious goal setting with a degree of accountability and endorse an external label for the further development of the members such as those Fair Wear has (“Needs improvement”, Good”, “Leader”).

 The biggest challenges currently for VAUDE are in chemicals management in the supply chain.
 More at Our Challenges. bluesign® technologies ag will represent us on this issue in the future working group of the Textile Partnership because as a family-owned company, our resources are limited.